 Although I’ll bet that it’ll be love at first sight (at least it was for me!), spending more than 24 hours in Singapore would allow you to savour the city at a more languid, enjoyable pace.

-Even so, with just one day in Singapore, you can experience quite a lot of the city.
+Even so, you can experience quite a lot of the city on a time crunch.
 Learning how to get around Singapore is an absolute cinch, thanks to the fast & efficient MRT.

 You’ll still spend much of your first day in Singapore on foot, but quick metro rides on central routes will allow you to see more than would otherwise be possible.